 The preparation of the financial statements in conformity with Indian GAAP requires the Management to make estimates and assumptions considered in the reported amounts of assets and liabilities (including contingent liabilities) and the reported income and expenses during the year.
-The Management helieves that the estimates used in proparation of the financial statements are prudent and reasonable.
-Future results could differ due to these estimates and the differences between the actual results and the estimates are recognised in the periods in which the results are known / materialized.
+The Management believes that the estimates used in preparation of the financial statements are prudent and reasonable.
+Future results could differ due to these estimates and the differences between the actual results and the estimates are recognized in the periods in which the results have materialized.